deltaswapio/deltaswap/sdk/js/README.md

 Once attested, tokens are mapped from their Native Chain to 'wrapped' assets on the Foreign Chains.
 Transferring an Ethereum-native token to Solana will result in a 'wrapped asset' on Solana, and transferring that same asset back to Ethereum will restore the native token.

-It is important to note that Wormhole wrapped tokens are distinct from and incompatible with tokens wrapped by other bridges.
+It is important to note that Deltaswap wrapped tokens are distinct from and incompatible with tokens wrapped by other bridges.
 Transferring a token which was wrapped by a different bridge will not redeem the native token, but rather will result in a 'double-wrapped' token.

 ## Examples